 The module will be taught online.

 Dr Nicola Cunningham

 All modules can be linked to specific professional capability/competency frameworks within your practice area.
-You are encouraged to view your participation within the Masters of Advancing Practice programme as a means of supporting your professional development plans (PDP) and career progression.
+You are encouraged to view your participation within the MSc Advancing Practice programme as a means of supporting your professional development plans (PDP) and career progression.

 Modules will be offered subject to demand and need to meet a minimum class size of eight students.

 Completion of the Advancing Practice course provides an opportunity to develop transferable skills.
 This will optimise the ability of each student to impact the experience of individuals, families and service providers within a range of clinical, social and pastoral settings within the UK and internationally.